DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Meaning?"

-"The good news of you crushing the demons' hero and foreign gods submitting to you.
+"The good news of you crushing the demons' hero and sidhes submitting to you.
 I would be glad to hear about it in detail.
 As I wish to spread these news among the seven cities of Yurun too."